Infinidat/infi.systray/README.md

     systray.shutdown()

-Using SysTrayIcon as a context manager enables automatic termination of the tray if the parent thread is closed or unexpectedly exits.
+SysTrayIcon can be used as a context manager to start and shutdown the tray, which also prevents hung tray threads should the parent thread fail or otherwise not close the tray process:

         with SysTrayIcon(icon, hover_text) as systray:
             for item in ['item1', 'item2', 'item3']:
                 systray.update(hover_text=item)
                 do_something(item)

 A "Quit" command is always appended to the end of the icon context menu, after the menu options specified by the user.
 To perform operations when Quit is selected, pass "on_quit=callback" as a parameter, e.g.: